Vincit/objection.js/doc/includes/API.md

 #### applyFilter

-Applies named filters to the query builder.
+Applies modifiers to the query builder.

 ##### Arguments

 Argument|Type|Description
 --------|----|--------------------
-filter|string|The name of the filter, as found in [`namedFilters`](#namedfilters).
+modifier|string|The name of the modifier, as found in [`modifiers`](#modifiers).
-*arguments| |When providing multiple arguments, all provided named filters will be applied.
+*arguments| |When providing multiple arguments, all provided modifiers will be applied.

 ##### Return value